raphaelmansuy/digital_palace/40-the-impatients_serie/2024-03-29_git_monorepo_tutorial.md

 > An alternative to submodules is Git subtrees, which allow you to merge the content of one repository into a subdirectory of another.
 >
 > Unlike submodules, subtrees do not maintain separate histories.
 This makes them easier to manage, but less flexible for pulling in updates from the original repository.

+When to use submodules vs. subtrees:
+- **Submodules** are better suited for incorporating external dependencies that are actively developed in their own repositories, as they allow you to easily pull in updates.
+- **Subtrees** are more suitable for internal dependencies that are tightly coupled with your mono repo, as they provide a simpler management approach without the overhead of maintaining separate histories.

 Challenge: Add the `my-library` repository as a subtree in `project-b`.